 Entered on the Museum roster Dec 18, 2002, our source for the Crusader was the carrier, USS Hornet, at Alameda.
 Prior to reacquisition by the Navy, the plane languished at a city park for many years where, not being "childproof," it suffered considerable physical abuse, so we have our work cut out for us to restore this wonderful old fighting machine to how it looked back in its heyday.

-This Crusader is currently undergoing restoration and will be painted to match the markings of one of its former units at VMF-321
+This Crusader has undergone restoration and was painted to match the markings of one of its former units at VMF-321.

 The Crusader earned the coveted Collier Trophy for Vought and the Thompson Trophy in setting a new coast-to-coast record on July 16, 1957 — its pilot, USMC Major John Glenn, became even better known later as the first astronaut to orbit the Earth.
 Production for the F8U/F-8 line ended in 1965 after 1,261 planes had been built.